AbsaOSS/enceladus/README.md

 string and even numeric values to timestamp or date types.
 It's done using Spark's ability to convert strings to timestamp/date with some enhancements.
-The pattern placeholders and usage is described in Java's [`SimpleDateFormat` class description](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) with the addition of recognizing two keywords `epoch` and `milliepoch` (case insensitive) to denote the number of seconds/milliseconds since epoch (1970/01/01 00:00:00.000 UTC).
+The pattern placeholders and usage is described in Java's [`SimpleDateFormat` class description](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) with the addition of recognizing some keywords (like `epoch` and `milliepoch` (case insensitive)) to denote the number of seconds/milliseconds since epoch (1970/01/01 00:00:00.000 UTC) and some additional placeholders.
 It should be noted explicitly that `epoch` and `milliepoch` are considered a pattern including time zone.

 Summary: